ekutner/home-connect-hass/README.md

   Make sure that *Remote Control Start* is allowed on the appliance, it's disabled by default.

-* **Sensor values or select boxes have values like BSH.Common.EnumType.PowerState.Off** Start by reading where these values are coming from in the explanation of the *language* config param above.
+* **Sensor values or select boxes have values like BSH.Common.EnumType.PowerState.Off** Start by reading where these values are coming from in the explanation of the *sensor_value_translation* config param above.
 You can also set that parameter as a workaround for missing translations in sensor values.
   Regardless if you decide to use the language parameter or not it would be great if you can report these values so they can be properly translated.
 Ideally, if you know how, please update the translation files directly (at least the English ones) and create a PR.
 If you don't know how then you can add them to issue [#26](https://github.com/ekutner/home-connect-hass/issues/26) and I will add them to the translation files.

   **_Note:_** It is expected to see these values in sensor history data.
 This is currently a limitation/bug in Home Assistant which doesn't translate these values.